The Power of A3 Thinking

 A3 Projects Are a Part of the Greater C.I.
 Framework

-A3 thinking is a powerful, and central tool, in an ideal daily management process.
+The A3 is a powerful, and central tool, in an ideal daily management process.
 It will support the alignment of people with their organisational and department goals each day, every day.
 Plus, it focuses efforts and conversations on the issue at hand.
-However, utilising A3 project should by no means be a ‘set and forget’ process nor should these be developed in isolation.
+However, utilising A3 project should by no means be a 'set and forget' process nor should these be developed in isolation.
 Standardised problem solving techniques, Standard Operating Procedures (SOPs), and a Tiered Daily Management process supporting the entire PDCA loop are also key to success when it comes to completing A3 tasks.

 The illustration below demonstrates how we designed TeamAssurance as an interconnected platform to avoid disconnected ‘Point Solutions’ (digital or analog) that can lead to sub-optimal performance of your continuous improvement efforts.